nagyist/tao-user-guide/src/interactions/choice-interaction.md

 <div class='embed-container'><iframe src="https://www.youtube.com/embed/THa-QzznrGk?rel=0" frameborder="0" allowfullscreen="true"></iframe></div>

-**Step 5.** Now to define the answer, on the interaction header, click on *Response* on the far right, (avoid clicking the trash can, as this will lead to deleting the item)
+**Step 5.** Now to define the answer, on the interaction header, click on *Response* on the far right, (avoid clicking the trash can, as this will lead to deleting the interaction)

 This activates options for setting the correct answer.